- Fitness Equipment Removals/

 Before disassembling, check to see if all your equipment is unplugged!
 This is even more crucial for commercial gyms, where there are a lot of machines to move.

 Label the disassembled pieces properly using masking tape and a marker.
-You don’t want to lose any nuts and bolts or get them mixed up with an elliptical’s!
+You don’t want to lose any nuts and bolts or mix them up with an elliptical’s!
 It’s also a good idea to take photos of the equipment and its pieces to make it easier to reassemble them later.

 If you’re confident that machines can fit through doorways and don’t need to be disassembled, there are two easy ways to move gym equipment.
 You can either carry it with a friend or use a dolly to bring it to a waiting moving truck.
 A dolly is one tool that’s tried and tested by professional appliance removal services.